sanmue/archinstall_autoBash/README.md

 # archinstall_autoBash - automated installation of Arch Linux via a bash script
-- Bash script to automate my arch linux installation (simple rudimentary)
+- Bash script to automate my arch linux installation
   - installation is done based on the variables set in a separate configuration file
   - no manual intervention is required (hopefully)
+  - includes partitioning + formating of the disk (optional via config)
+  - btrsf filesystem: subvolumes (create + mount; btrfs subvolume layout an be configured)

 # Usage
 ## Boot live system